Car Rental in Hurghada

 - 12h Free Cancellation

-The Simple Rule: We offer 3 levels of protection.
+The Simple Rule: We offer 2 clear levels of protection.

 The Basic Plan is included for free.
-You can upgrade to Intermediate or Full Protection to lower your Deposit and Liability.
+You can upgrade to Full Protection to completely eliminate your Deposit and Liability.

 Think of the Upgrade Fee as a small price to transfer the "Headache of Liability" from You to Us.